Joalor64GH/BandLabOST-Player/Modding.md

 It's POLYMOD, which is made by Lars Doucet: https://github.com/larsiusprime/polymod

+But, I made my own fork which is meant to be more compatible: https://github.com/Joalor64GH/polymod-joalor64

 You may have noticed that there's a new folder in the zip.
 MODS.
-Within it you will a see 2 files. modsList.txt, and a folder called Template. modsList.txt will load any folder into the game.
-Put the folder you want to load into a new line in modsList.txt, and restart the game.
+Within it you will a see folder called Template.

 Now you may be wondering, what do I put in the folder?
 Well later down it'll get a bit more complicated, especially as I'll make the IN-GAME mod loader nicer.